This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 PyList_SetItem(x, 2, PyLong_FromLong(3));

-CPython also provides a series of APIs to manipulate the objects pointed to by PyObject*
+CPython also provides a series of APIs to operate on objects pointed to by PyObject*, for example:

 PyObject* PyObject_CallObject(PyObject *callable_object, PyObject *args);